-Superficially it may; actually, it isn’t.
+Superficially it may.
+Actually, it isn’t.
 In this brief article, let me provide some reasons as to why this theory is without merit.

 The notion that the “guilty party” may remarry contemplates a union that is without scriptural authority.
 The New Testament grants the right of marriage to:

 That’s like asking: “Where does the New Testament explicitly forbid two homosexuals to marry?”
 Nowhere — in those precise words.

-Furthermore, the idea that the “guilty party” is free to remarry is illogical.
+Furthermore, the idea that the guilty party is free to remarry is illogical.
 There is a principle in logic that suggests that any proposition implying an absurdity is itself false.
 The guilty-party-may-remarry view falls into this category.

-For example, Matthew 19:9 clearly reveals that the person, in a divorce action, who is granted the right of remarriage, is the same individual who is granted the right of initiating the divorce.
+For example, Matthew 19:9 clearly reveals that the person in a divorce action who is granted the right of remarriage is the same individual who is granted the right of initiating the divorce.
 If it is the case that the guilty person is free to remarry, then it is equally clear that this unfaithful person is likewise granted the right to file for the divorce.

 Here is the consequence of that reasoning.
 A man might desire to be rid of his wife.
-But she has been loyal to him, hence, he has no “cause” for divorce.
-Never mind; according to the theory under review, he may commit adultery, then, on the basis of his own transgression, file for divorce.
-Subsequently, then, he could – if he so chose – find a new companion.
+But she has been loyal to him, hence, he has no cause for divorce.
+Never mind.
+According to the theory under review, he may commit adultery, and then on the basis of his own transgression file for divorce.
+Subsequently, he could go ahead and find a new companion.

 On the other hand, according to the “guilty-party” theory, if the gentleman who desires his freedom will just commit fornication, he will have the necessary justification for obtaining a divorce and entering a new marriage.
-Does this make any sense?
-None at all.

 Divorce and remarriage are allowed only within the scope of divine authorization.
 All other sexual unions are prohibited.
 While this generally is viewed as a “hard saying,” it is a necessary restriction for the ultimate benefit of society as a whole.